acgetchell/CDT-plusplus/README.md

 ### Current reference-suite status

-With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang. `build.sh` runs eleven supported smoke tests on Unix: nine lightweight CLI integration tests and two focused doctest suites.
-The known failing `initialize` scenario is excluded from Windows smoke runs, while the other initialization cases remain enabled.
+With the pinned baseline, the reference configuration and build succeed on macOS with AppleClang. `build.sh` runs all 21 CTest entries on every supported platform: one unit-test launcher containing 83 doctest scenarios and 20 CLI integration tests.
+The same `reference-smoke` preset is the supported local and CI contract; there are no overlapping focused registrations that can pass while omitting another doctest suite.
-The complete registered suite additionally runs the full unit-test executable and a focused utilities registration;
-the focused registrations remain available for quick iteration and are labeled as full-suite duplicates for sanitizer runs.

 ## Setup

-This project uses [CMake]+[Ninja] to build C++23 sources and [vcpkg] manifest mode to manage C++ libraries. macOS with AppleClang is the primary v1.0.0 restoration target; the remaining compiler and platform matrix will be recorded as it is verified.
+This project uses [CMake]+[Ninja] to build C++23 sources and [vcpkg] manifest mode to manage C++ libraries. macOS with AppleClang is the primary v1.0.0-rc1 validation target; the remaining compiler and platform matrix will be recorded as it is verified.

 ### Prerequisites